GooborgStudios/lightpad/readme.md

 - On-screen Launchpad to emulate animations
 - Connectivity with a physical Launchpad
 - RGB color to closest velocity match
-- Automatic saving
+- Automatic saving (not implemented yet)
 - Integration with [Exige's MIDI Extension](http://forum.launchpad-pro.com/viewtopic.php?pid=35098)
-- Export to a new Ableton Live project
+- Export to a new Ableton Live project (not implemented yet)
 - *More to come!*

 ## Compatibility
-The software is mainly developed on a mid-2016 MacBook Pro, 2.7GHz Intel i7 with Integrated Graphics and a Radeon Pro 460 (4GB VRAM).
+The software is mainly developed on a mid-2016 MacBook Pro (touch bar), 2.7GHz Intel i7 with Integrated Graphics and a Radeon Pro 460 (4GB VRAM).

 Supported Operating Systems: